Artificial Intelligence ETF (BOTZ) Hits New 52-Week High

 BOTZ in Focus

-Global X Robotics & Artificial Intelligence ETF follows the Indxx Global Robotics & Artificial Intelligence Thematic Index, which seeks investment in companies that stand to benefit from the increased adoption and utilization of robotics and AI, including those involved in industrial robotics and automation, non-industrial robots and autonomous vehicles.
-BOTZ charges 69 bps in annual fees (see: all the Artificial Intelligence And Robotics ETFs here).
+The underlying Indxx Global Robotics & Artificial Intelligence Thematic Index invests in companies that potentially stand to benefit from increased adoption and utilization of robotics and artificial intelligence, including those involved with industrial robotics and automation, non-industrial robots, and autonomous vehicles.
+The fund charges 69 bps in fees and yields 0.18% annually.

 Why the Move?